Rising Thunder/System

 Blocking

-Holding back (away from the opponent) will block incoming attacks, making you take no damage or a small amount of chip damage if it's a special.
-Blocked moves also always have worse advantage as opposed to having hit.
+Holding back (away from the opponent) will block incoming attacks, making you take no damage from normals or a small amount of chip damage from specials/supers.
+Blocked moves also always have worse frame advantage than moves that successfully hit.

 Jumping attacks and standing overheads must be blocked standing (Back).

 Projectiles must be blocked based on the direction the character last touched the ground.
-For example: Vlad is on the right, puts a delayed projectile on top of you and jumps over.
+For example: Vlad is on the right, puts a delayed projectile on top of you, and jumps over.
 If it lands before he touches the ground, you have to block it as if he was still on the right.
-However if he lands from the jump you must switch which direction you block.
-This rule is can be abused by Vlad & Crow who can adjust their landing timing creating unreactable 50/50s.
+However, if he lands from the jump you must switch which direction you block.
+This rule is can be abused by Vlad & Crow who can adjust their landing timing to create unreactable 50/50s.

 Breaking Throws